 He needs to gain polish in his pass patterns, though.

+Nebraska cornerback Alfonzo Dennard didn't live up to expectations.
 Some analysts even said he might need to play safety if he can't loosen up his hips.

 It wasn't a particularly strong week of drills for Miami linebacker Sean Spencer as he had his issues in coverage against running backs.